bazbremner/scalesummit-2017-notes/scaling_deployments.md

 Does anyone enforce how often old data has to kick around for safety and backwards/forward compatibility?

-plus/minus 1 version.
+One answer: plus/minus 1 version.

-Customer's shouldn't notice deploys.
+Customers shouldn't notice deploys.

 Another team support many (5) versions of APIs, keep the data around, it's all managed in code.